afelix-95/GenAI-RAG-App/README.md

 ## Pipeline Workflow

 1. **User Query**: User submits a question via the front-end.
-2. **Retrieval**: Retriever module queries Azure AI Search for relevant documents.
-3. **Generation**: Generator module (GPT-4o-mini-tts) creates a response using retrieved context.
+2. **Retrieval**: Retriever module (GPT-4.1-mini) queries Azure AI Search for relevant documents and creates a response using retrieved context.
-4. **TTS**: Generator synthesizes speech from the response.
+3. **TTS**: Generator (GPT-4o-mini-tts) synthesizes speech from the response.
-5. **Response**: API returns text and audio to the front-end for playback.
+4. **Response**: API returns text and audio to the front-end for playback.

 ## Dependencies